moonbeaming/CatImagePicker/README.md

 ## About Project

-This is a website I created with what I learnt from Scrimba's Frontend Career Path Course, using HTML, CSS, and vanilla Javascript.
+This is a website I created with what I learnt from Scrimba's Frontend Career Path Course, using **HTML5**, **CSS3**, and **Javascript ES6**.
 It provides pictures at random, from a couple of images provided by [Scrimba](https://scrimba.com/), matching whichever emotion you want the cat in the image to have.
 You can access the website [here](https://cat-image-picker.vercel.app/).

 ## Features